Open topic with navigation

 The information in the summary differs depending on the resource.
-In the example above, the summary gives the server type, alarms and usage.
-The example below shows the external services link, the quantity and types of map services and alarms.
+In the example above, the summary gives the server type, alarms, uptime, and processor usage.
+The example below shows the external services link, the quantity and types of map services, health status, and alarms.

 The Trends tab displays data about any time period that you select so that you can compare and contrast performance, usage, down time and other key data over time to establish patterns that help with decision-making and optimizing your system.